DiablosCorp/ingame_config_system_for_gmodstore/README.md

 ## Description

 This addon has been made to centralize in-game configuration in Garry's Mod game!
-Server owners who have their addons on gmodstore are able to configure their addon to fully integrate their on the perfect gmodstore system.
+Server owners who have their addons on gmodstore are able to configure their addon to fully integrate their on the gmodstore system.
 The addons will then become configurable in-game as they will be automatically added on the panel!

 ## Features